A label-switching algorithm for fast core-periphery identification: Algorithm

 Since we have already computed$M(\bc)$, the only term we need to compute in \eqref{eq:comp} is the final sum, which requires $\mathcal O(n)$ operations.
 Thus, while the initial evaluation of $T(\bA,\bc)$ is $\mathcal O(n^2)$, we can update its value in $\mathcal O(n)$.
 In Section \ref{sec:conc}, we discuss how this could be improved even further using an edge list instead of adjacency matrix.
+Additionally, this type of improvement could also be used to efficiently calculate alternative CP objective functions, i.e., Eq.
+(4) in \cite{BORGATTI2000} where the number of core-periphery edges are excluded and only core-core and periphery-periphery edges are used.